Wike: FCTA will roll out buses, taxis, ban ‘Keke NAPEP’

 Why FG wants to face out Keke NAPEP in Abuja

-Speaking on the fate of commercial motorcycle drivers at the FCT, the former governor said the operation of Keke NAPEP drivers would be prohibited as soon as the buses and taxis are introduced.
+Speaking on the fate of commercial motorcycle drivers at the FCT, the former governor said the operation of Keke NAPEP drivers will be prohibited as soon as the buses and taxis are introduced.

 According to him, the government did not take any action against the operation of the Keke drivers because there were no alternatives on the road.